solsticedhiver/kismet_timeplot/README.md

       --label               add a mac label for each plot -k KNOWNMAC, --knownmac KNOWNMAC
                             known mac to highlight in red
-      -M MIN, --min MIN     minimum number of probe requests to consider -m MAC, --mac MAC     only display that mac
+      -M MIN, --min MIN     minimum number of packets for device to be plotted -m MAC, --mac MAC     only display that mac
       -p, --privacy         merge LAA MAC address
-      --only-pr             when processing kismet db, keep only probe requests -r RSSI, --rssi RSSI  minimal value for RSSI
+      -r RSSI, --rssi RSSI  minimal value for RSSI
       -s START, --start START
                             start timestamp